mariaykim/mariaykim/README.md

 </p>

 ## Hunting Down New Test Subjects&nbsp; 🧟  &nbsp;(Actively Seeking For Open Job Opportunities)
-- I am living in the New York City Metropolitan Area - open to work remotely or relocate
+- I am living in the New York City Metropolitan Area - open to work remotely or hybrid

 <br />

 ## Current Experiments&nbsp; ⚛️ &nbsp;(Software Projects)
-- I am building an online version of the popular Fishbowl icebreaker game using Python/Django
-- I would love to learn and work with TypeScript and React Native in my new projects!
+- I am building a story telling app!
+Let me know if you would like to help out.

 <br />